 This Hebrew Bible/Old Testament survey course is intended to:

 - Center the Bible in the Christian faith by critically examining how the Bible that was written by human beings could be regarded as the infallible word of God.

 - Enable students to appreciate the process by which the canon of the Bible emerged.

 - Show how, in spite of its infallibility, the Bible is the inspired word of God.

 - Introduce methods of studying the Hebrew Bible/Old Testament with special reference to the historical-critical method.

 008 – Introduction to Preaching and Missiology

-The Preaching component is designed to bring together the theoretical and practical aspects of sermon development.
-Students explore a theological understanding of preaching and a psychological/ sociological analysis of the formal elements of sermon development, construction, and delivery.
+The Preaching component of this course is designed to bring together the theoretical and practical aspects of sermon development.
+Students explore a theological understanding of preaching and a psychological-sociological analysis of the formal elements of sermon development, construction, and delivery.
 Students write and deliver sermons in a clinical experience.
-Evaluation and discussion occur in peer situations to aid students’ effectiveness in using the sermon as a liberating force in contemporary times.
+Evaluation and discussion occur in peer situations to aid the student’s effectiveness in using the sermon as a liberating force in contemporary times.